DIPlib/diplib/doc/src/features.md

 For more information, see \ref dip::MomentAccumulator::SecondOrder.

+These values are reported in physical units, anisotropic pixels are taken into account.

 \subsection binary_moments_Inertia Inertia
 Moments of inertia of the binary object, the eigenvalues of the tensor computed by feature \ref binary_moments_Mu.
 There is one value per image dimension.
 The eigenvectors are sorted largest to smallest.

+These values are reported in physical units, anisotropic pixels are taken into account, but they must have the same units.

 \subsection binary_moments_MajorAxes MajorAxes
 Principal axes of the binary object, the eigenvectors of the tensor computed by feature \ref binary_moments_Mu.
 For an image with $n$ dimensions, there are $n^2$ values.
 The first $n$ values are the eigenvector associated to the largest eigenvalue, etc.

+This feature ignores pixel sizes, isotropic pixels are assumed.

 \subsection binary_moments_DimensionsCube DimensionsCube
 Lengths of the sides of a rectangle (2D) or box (3D) with the same moments of inertia